-- Keep track of the balance in your checking account by using the method that works best for you, such as online banking or even a checkbook register, but this is the best way for you to know exactly how much money you have available at any given time.
-It can take several days for electronic bill pay withdrawals to go through, and even longer for paper checks to clear.
+- Keep track of the balance in your checking account by using the method that works best for you, such as online banking or even a checkbook register.
+This is the best way for you to know exactly how much money you have available at any given time.
+It may take several days for electronic bill pay withdrawals to go through or for paper checks to clear.
 Note them in your checkbook register, along with ATM withdrawals and debit card transactions.
 Then check your balance before making a purchase or writing a check to ensure you have enough money to cover it.

 - Consider linking your checking account to a savings account you have at the bank.
-Then your bank will transfer money from your savings account to your checking account to cover the purchase and charge you a small fee, but it's typically less than the overdraft charge.
+Then your bank will transfer money from your savings account to your checking account to cover the purchase.
+Some financial institutions may charge you a small fee, but it's typically less than the overdraft charge.

 - Try to keep a buffer in your checking account all the time.
 Even just keeping a minimum $100 account balance will prevent you from triggering an overdraft when you spend a little more than you planned.
-Just be sure to think of the last $100 as unavailable.
+Try to think of the last $100 as unavailable.
 Quickly deposit money to get back up to $100 if your balance drops below that amount.

-- Carefully manage joint accounts and consider separate accounts if you cannot coordinate your spending habits.
+- Carefully manage joint accounts and consider separate accounts if you have difficulties coorrdinating your spending habits.
 If one of you is making purchases the other does not know about, this could easily lead to triggering an overdraft.
-Unless you can agree on how to track your purchases and maintain clear communication about the joint account balance and scheduled payments, you may be better off with separate accounts.

 - If you do trigger an overdraft, deposit money into your account as soon as possible to pay the fee and get a positive balance again.
 Some banks may charge you an additional fee for each day your balance is negative, or another large fee if your account has a negative balance for several days in a row after an overdraft.